 Position Delegation Category 2 Delegate Relevant Senior Officer: Suspend an Employee upon the recommendation of the Chief People Officer.
 On receipt of the investigation report, decide whether or not Disciplinary Action is warranted against an Employee.
-Category 3 Delegate Chief People Officer: Decide to manage a Complaint in accordance with the Employee Complaints (Sexual Harassment, Sexual Assault and Sex Discrimination) Procedure or another policy or procedure.
-Decide and issue reasonable directions to resolve a Complaint.
-Refer a Complaint for management in accordance with section 47 of the Enterprise Agreement (Managing Misconduct or Serious Misconduct).
+Category 3 Delegate Chief People Officer: Appoint a nominee for the purposes of this procedure.
+Decide to manage a Complaint in accordance with the Employee Complaints Procedure or another policy or procedure.
+Decide and issue reasonable

+directions to resolve a Complaint.

+Refer a Complaint for management in accordance with section 47 of the Enterprise Agreement (Managing Misconduct or Serious Misconduct)

 Recommend to suspend an Employee.